top of page

 Why do I feel sick after lymphatic massage?

-Some folks are just more sensitive to the detox process and it may make you feel crummy.
-Now when I say this, | the crumminess last less than 24 hours.
-You could experience flue-like symptoms like nausea, headaches, achiness, swollen lymph nodes and fever.
+Some clients are just more sensitive to the detox process and it may make you feel flu-like.
+Now when I say this, the flu-like last less than 24 hours.
+You could experience flu-like symptoms like nausea, headaches, achiness, swollen lymph nodes and fever.

 Why am I so tired after a lymphatic massage?